olnazx/fastify-proper-limiter/README.md

 ### Custom Store

-You can use [built-in Redis Store](src/stores/RedisStore.js) as shown in the exmaple above or use your own implementation.
+You can use built-in [Redis](src/stores/RedisStore.js) or [Local](src/stores/LocalStore.js) Store as shown in the exmaples above or use your own implementation.

 Store Class should implement only one method: `increment`.
 This function takes two arguments (`key` and `ttl`) and should return a Promise that resolves to a current request number in a time frame.
 For example: